poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 It can be hard for us to reconcile that on the one hand, AI is really smart at many things and outperforming us humans on tonnes of benchmarks.
 And on the other hand, it makes stupid mistakes that humans just wouldn't make.

-But I think many people perhaps focus a bit too much on those stupid mistakes, because it's comforting to us in terms of our human superiority.
+But I think some people perhaps focus a bit too much on those stupid mistakes, because it's comforting to us in terms of our human superiority.

 We need to remember that AI's intelligence is "jagged", with peaks and troughs that are different to our human intelligence...